bandohq/docs/fulfiller-api/guides/get-a-quote.md

 ## Getting a Price Quote

-The Quote API helps you get current prices and fees for purchasing products using digital assets.
+The Quote API helps you get current prices for purchasing products using digital assets.

 ### Endpoint
 ```http